jkordek1/FarmingGame/README.md

 ## Project idea
 The idea was to develop an electronic board game for 2-4 players that combines STEM with agriculture.
-It was funded by the Erasmus+ KA2 project [SEED2STEM: Planting the future of education] (https://www.tvz.hr/introducing-seed2stem-planting-the-future-of-education/).
+It was funded by the Erasmus+ KA2 project [SEED2STEM: Planting the future of education](https://www.tvz.hr/introducing-seed2stem-planting-the-future-of-education/).

 ## FarmingGame rules